When animating objects and properties in Blender, Actions record and contain the data. As everything else in Blender, Actions are data-blocks.

 When you first animate an object by adding keyframes, Blender creates an Action to record the data.

-If you are making multiple actions for the same object, press the F button for each action, this will give the actions a Fake User and will make Blender save the unlinked actions.
+If you are making multiple actions for the same object, press the shield button for each action.
+This will give the actions a Fake User and will make Blender save the unlinked actions.

 Objects can only use one Action at a time for editing.
 The NLA Editor is used to blend multiple actions together.